HashdataTeam/forms/en/inserting-mathematical-formulae/attribute-math-formulae.markdown

 ---
 layout: page
-title: How to attribute mathematical formulae to questions with values
+title: Attribute mathematical formulae to questions with values
 nav_order: 8
 parent: Forms
 grand_parent: English
 ---
-# How to attribute mathematical formulae to questions with values
+# Attribute mathematical formulae to questions with values

 After performing the first step on all questions to be calculated, it is time to create the mathematical